Terasology/ModuleTestingEnvironment/README.md

 ## Delay code

 Conventionally, we use `while (condition)` to wait for delaying action.
 This can be done in MTE test by using `runWhile()` method.
-This runs the test enging while the condition is true.
+This runs the test engine while the condition is true.

 ```java
 runWhile(() -> true);